The University Forum on Current Issues

 Michael Goodhart, PhD (Moderator), is Associate Professor of Political Science and holds secondary appointments in Philosophy and in Gender, Sexuality, and Women’s Studies.
 He is Director of the Global Studies Center at Pitt and a University Honors College Faculty Fellow.
 His research focuses on democratic governance and accountability and the global level, on the theory and practice of human rights, and on philosophical approaches to problems of injustice.
 He has published widely on these and other topics, and his latest book, Political Theory and the Politics of Injustice, is slated for publication with Oxford University Press later this year.

-Jeanette S. Jouili, PhD, is Assistant Professor of Religious.
+Jeanette S. Jouili, PhD, is Assistant Professor of Religious Studies.
 She has held fellowships at Cornell’s Society for the Humanities, at Duke University, and at the Amsterdam Institute for Social Science Research.
 Her research and teaching interests include Islam in Europe, secularism, pluralism, popular culture, moral and aesthetic practices, and gender.
 Her recent publications include Pious Practice and Secular Constraints: Women in the Islamic Revival in Europe.
 Stanford University Press, 2015 and “Islamic Sounds, Secular Sounds and The Politics of Listening,” Special Issue of Anthropological Quarterly (coedited with Annelies Moors), 87.4 (2014).
 She is an affiliated faculty of European Studies Center, Gender, Sexuality & Women’s Studies, Global Studies Center.

 Noah Theriault, PhD, is Assistant Professor of Anthropology in the department of International and Area Studies at the University of Oklahoma.
 His research interests include the cultural politics of environmental regulation, indigeneity, state-minority relations, and the political ecology of agrarian transformations in Southeast Asia and beyond.
 His current work focuses on the Philippines and its so-called “last frontier,” Palawan Island.
 His endeavors as an anthropologist are animated both by intellectual curiosity and by a deeply felt commitment to social and environmental justice.
 He is the founding co-editor of Engagement, a blog about engaged environmental anthropology, and is currently a regular contributor to a new interdisciplinary blog called Inhabiting the Anthropocene.